DarienLibrary/website_content/content/_finished/tax-help/tax-help.md

 <div class="row">
 <div class="col-md-10 col-md-offset-1">

-## Volunteer Income Tax Assistance (VITA) is Virtual
+## Volunteer Income Tax Assistance (VITA) is In-Person and Virtual
 <br />
 <div class="row">
 <div class="col-md-6">

-The Virtual VITA Tax-Aide program at Darien Library returns this year with a few changes to ensure the safety of all.
+The VITA Tax-Aide program at Darien Library returns this year with a few changes to ensure the safety of all.
+You may have your taxes prepared in person or online.

 An easy-to-use virtual filing system allows you to work with IRS-certified tax preparers from the comfort of your home.
 Please see VITA's <a href="#Security">security protocol</a> and/or [watch a video](http://dar.to/35nkjju "watch a video") that explains their processes.
 <br />
 <br />